Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 fun x(): Int = 3
 ```

-And recompile only the client: `kotlinc client.kt`. `ClientKt` doesn't work as expected anymore.
+And recompile only the library: `kotlinc library.kt`. `ClientKt` doesn't work as expected anymore.
 It doesn't print `3`
 and throws an exception instead:

 ```none